 Where possible, avoid sending work-related emails with very short deadlines.
 If you must, follow the email up with a brief text or phone call to the recipient.
 That conversation should start with an apology for the short turnaround time.

-In your work-related life, you may wish to engage with social media (e.g. Facebook, Twitter, and Instagram).
+In your work-related life, you may wish to engage with your personal social media (e.g. Facebook, Twitter, and Instagram) accounts.
 Please be considerate of others when using these platforms, and respectful of how others may wish to use them.
 For instance Sam uses Facebook and Instagram, and we have a lab Twitter site that is not well used.
 Please connect with these platforms in a personal and professional manner- his account has a wide audience (including the Deans and Chairs, friends and family, prospective students, funders, and other academics); you must therefore bear in mind the very public nature of interactions on social media, and that many people (who may not be on a specific platform) will read and hear of online correspondence.
 We are not compelled to engage with any social media, use any such media for work-related purposes, and we will never pressure each other to ‘friend’ or ‘follow’ each other.
+For more information please see the Social Media Guidelines.

 You should be familiar with recently published material relevant to your training project.
 The list of journals you need to follow is very large these days, so we recommend that you create MyNCBI and GoogleScholar accounts, and use them to create weekly keyword searches for relevant key words.
 You will see these routinely forwarded from Sam, but you should create your own.

-You are expected to take vacation per year, beyond public holidays and the college closure at Christmas.
-I strongly encourage you to take this time so you can relax, visit family and friends, and generally unwind from the rigors of work.
+You are expected to take vacation per year, beyond public holidays.
+While the Department requests Vice Chancellor approval to remain open during the annual UC San Diego holiday closure period, I strongly encourage you to take this time so you can relax, visit family and friends, and generally unwind from the rigors of work.
 Although not a formal requirement, it is helpful to inform Sam in advance when you plan to take holidays or if you will not be present at Lab weekly meetings.